verzep/verzep.github.io/_posts/2021-02-18-Dynamical-Systems.md

 Let's start by introducing the basic notions concerning dynamical systems.
-Dynamical systems can be divided in __discrete__-time and __continuos__-time: much of the theory will hold for both kind of systems, but there are also some differences which - sometimes - are insidious.
+Dynamical systems can be divided in __discrete__-time and __continuous__-time: much of the theory will hold for both kind of systems, but there are also some differences which - sometimes - are insidious.
-From now on, when referring to discrete (continuos) systems I will always mean that the **time** is discrete (continuos): the *space* (i.e., where this systems ''live'') can take various forms and I will discuss them when (and if) needed.
+From now on, when referring to discrete (continuous) systems I will always mean that the **time** is discrete (continuous): the *space* (i.e., where this systems ''live'') can take various forms and I will discuss them when (and if) needed.
 Most of the time, it will just be a continuos space, subset of
 $$ \mathbb{R}^n $$.

-As a former physicist, I tend to consider discrete systems as *discretized* version of continuos one: in fact, when I was first introduced to the topic, the professor started with the continuos case.
+As a former physicist, I tend to consider discrete systems as *discretized* version of continuos one: in fact, when I was first introduced to the topic, the professor started with the continuous case.
 Yet, I believe that it is easier to present the discrete case first, as it allows one to introduce fewer concepts when discussing the main ideas.

 In particular, we only need a *space* $$X$$ and a *map* $$M: X \to X$$.
 Notably, we __do not__ need an explicit definition of what *time* is).